[The following programme is subject to change]

 3:30 pm – 4:00 pm | THREADS OF STRENGTH

 Kaveri Lalchand in conversation with Puja Arya, introduced by Roma Poddar

 Drawing essentially from her own personality, Kaveri created her own clothing brand to symbolise a conscious but free-flowing articulation of its maker’s spirit.
 Brand KAVERI celebrates the importance of comfortable clothes that have the potential to empower women – across all ages, sizes and life contexts – to feel beautiful and loved, everyday.

 4:05 pm – 4:35 pm | EYES WHITE OPEN

 What do 13-year-olds usually do?
 Plan summer vacations, snapchat their friends what they ate, etc., but Aanya was on an expedition to Antarctica to spread awareness about climate change.
 Listen to her as she talks about her enthralling experience and what’s next on the table for her.

 4:40 pm – 4:50 pm | CLOSING ADDRESS

 KRISHNAYAN, JAWAHAR KALA KENDRA

 5:00 pm – 6:00 pm | NO REST IN THE KINGDOM

-No Rest in the Kingdom, a physical theatre performance, came out of the need to have a conversation about the daily misogynies we are complicit in perpetrating.
+No Rest in the Kingdom, produced by the Sandbox Collective is a physical theatre performance that came out of the need to have a conversation about the daily misogynies we are complicit in perpetrating.
 A comedy with music and movement, No Rest in the Kingdom draws from the lives of urban characters who speak similar languages of consumerism and technology.